PeepTheMoon/career-track-notes/rapid-health/cosmo-project-meeting.md

 START HERE
 research google firebase and google analytics

+Set up storybook

+we plan to use react/redux, set that up

-using firestore- cloud based option of firebase
+using firestore- cloud based option of firebase --

 Thinking about the models for the backend

-maybe think about a focus group to help navigate decisions about what features people with different disabilities may need/like
+Ryan:
+    there's no front end in firebase
+    cloud firestore will work like mongodb
+    storage will hold the files themselves and the firestore models that have files will ppint to their location in storage.